Tillage: History

 Tilling could at times be very labor-intensive.
 This aspect is discussed in the 16th-century French agronomic text written by Charles Estienne:

 The popularity of tillage as an agricultural technique in early modern times had to do with theories about plant biology proposed by European thinkers.
 In 1731, English writer Jethro Tull published the book "Horse-Hoeing Husbandry: An Essay on the Principles of Vegetation and Tillage," which argued that soil needed to be pulverized into fine powder for plants to make use of it.
 Tull believed that, since water, air, and heat were clearly not the primary substance of a plant, plants were made of earth, and thus had to consume very small pieces of earth as food.
 Tull wrote that each subsequent tillage of the soil would increase its fertility, and that it was impossible to till the soil too much.
 However, scientific observation has shown that the opposite is true; tillage causes soil to lose structural qualities that allow plant roots, water, and nutrients to penetrate it, accelerates soil loss by erosion, and results in soil compaction.

 The steel plow allowed farming in the American Midwest, where tough prairie grasses and rocks caused trouble.
 Soon after 1900, the farm tractor was introduced, which made modern large-scale agriculture possible.
 However, the destruction of the prairie grasses and tillage of the fertile topsoil of the American Midwest caused the Dust Bowl, in which the soil was blown away and stirred up into dust storms that blackened the sky.
-This prompted re-consideration of tillage techniques, but in the United States, as of 2019 3 trillion pounds of soil are still lost to erosion and adoption of improved techniques is still not widespread.
+This prompted re-consideration of tillage techniques, but in the United States as of 2019, 3 trillion pounds of soil were estimated to be lost due to erosion while adoption of improved techniques for controlling erosion are still not widespread.
+In the mid-1930s Frank and Herbert Petty of Doncaster, Victoria, Australia developed the Petty Plough.
+This steerable plough could be pulled by either two horses or a tractor and the disc wheels could be steered in unison, or separately allowing the operator to plough the center of rows as well as between and around orchard trees.